opencog/learn/README-Vision.md

   catalogs three decades of research into how grammatical systems express themselves in a botanical setting.
 This is exremely powerful
-  stuff: it explores, in plain and direct terms, how generative grammars, specifically Lindenmeyer systems (L-systems) generate the rough, overall structure of plants, and how they can be coupled to reaction-diffusion equations to obtain the fine details of shape and pigmentation.
+  stuff: it explores, in plain and direct terms, how generative grammars, specifically Lindenmayer systems (L-systems) generate the rough, overall structure of plants, and how they can be coupled to reaction-diffusion equations to obtain the fine details of shape and pigmentation.
 This captures the essance of what it is that DNA and